more empirical evidence on making sense

 Sense of presence involves attunement to another like oneself.
 Common experience of physical action heightens sense of presence.
 Current demand for televised sports probably depends strongly on explicit marketing investment.
 An interesting challenge might be to try to calculate the implicit marketing value of sports participation.

-4 Responses to “more empirical evidence on making sense”
+5 thoughts on “more empirical evidence on making sense”